j9brown/esphome-seelevel/README.md

 # esphome-seelevel

-ESPHome component for reading the Garnet SeeLeveL tank sensor
+An ESPHome component for reading the Garnet SeeLeveL tank sensor.

 ## Interface